 Peter Meineck - Program Director

-Desiree Sanchez - Artistic Director NY
+Desiree Sanchez - Artistic Director, NYC

-Austin Warrior Chorus
+AustiN, Texas Warrior Chorus

 Bart Pitchford is a PhD candidate in Performance as Public Practice and a Teaching Excellence Fellow for 2015-2016.
 His dissertation will examine the intersection of performance and citizenship with displaced Syrians living in Jordan.
 On a broader scope Bart is interested in locating diacritic markers of post-national citizenship in cultural performance.
 Prior to entering the PhD program at University of Texas Bart was stationed as a soldier in the A CO 8th MISB 4th MISB (Military Information Support Group) at Fort Bragg in North Carolina.
 During his 8 years in Psychological Operations, Bart deployed to Baghdad, Iraq in support of Operation Iraqi Freedom; Sana’a, Yemen and Islamabad, Pakistan in support of Operation Enduring Freedom.
 His work in the military led Bart to write about Islamic representation in U.S. propaganda efforts during Operation Iraqi Freedom.